13 Craziest Things People Have Seen in Hotel Rooms

 We put up the mosquito net, and turned out the light, which is when we noticed something moving.
 I got out of bed and got my flashlight and shined it on the wall, which is when I noticed the largest tarantula I’d ever seen in my life.
 It must have been the size of both of my hands combined.
 I opened the door and politely shooed the guy out of the room, mustering all the braveness I had within me.
 He begrudgingly left, but now, regardless of country, I always do a good old tarantula check.”—Christopher Mitchell, travel blogger

 Tarantulas are harmless to humans, and many people even keep them as pets!
-But there are some dangers you should watch out for in your hotel room—especially if you have kids.

 A book about salad